 Microsoft 365 offers a multitude of applications designed to enhance organizations' communication, collaboration, and security.
 Beyond these key advantages, Microsoft 365 also delivers:

 For small organizations, the cutover migration process is the recommended method for migrating mailboxes.
 This approach allows them to migrate up to 2000 mailboxes from Exchange versions 2003, 2007, 2010, and 2013 to Office 365 (although for optimal results, migrating up to 150 mailboxes is advised).
 Moreover, it is the simplest among all migration methods.

 In a Staged migration, mailboxes are migrated in batches.
 This approach is recommended for organizations with more than 2000 mailboxes, especially if they are running older versions of Exchange (such as 2003 or 2007).
 On the other hand, a Hybrid migration is the preferred choice when an organization intends to maintain and manage both on-premises and off-premises setups for a period and gradually migrate from Exchange 2010 or 2013 to Office 365.

-Here is the glimpse of the cutover migration process’s steps in brief:
+Here is the glimpse of the cutover migration process’s Steps in brief:

-Following the above process user can obtain the required OST file in PST file format and thereafter perform manual PST to Office 365 migration process as discussed above in order to relocate the selected OST files to Office 365.
-However, it has already been discussed that the manual process might create complication.
-So, the user must acquire a third-party tool which can save user's time effort.
-Import PST to Office 365 is one such tool that can simplify the entire OST to Office 365 migration process.
+By following the previously outlined process, users can obtain the necessary OST file in PST file format.
+Subsequently, they can proceed with the manual steps discussed above to transfer the selected OST files to Office 365.
+Nevertheless, it has been emphasized that the manual process can potentially lead to complications.
+Therefore, users are advised to consider acquiring a third-party tool that can save them time and effort.
+"Import Outlook PST file data to Office 365" is one such tool that streamlines the entire OST to Office 365 migration process.